The perfect place

 to grow wine.

 Ara's wines are grown in the Wairau Valley in Marlborough, New Zealand.
-The vineyard gets all the beneficial climatic influences that have made the region’s wines world famous, plus some special advantages that are related to soil types and higher altitude.
+The vineyard gets all the beneficial climatic influences that have made the region’s wines world famous.

 Lying at comparable latitudes to France and Italy’s best wine regions, New Zealand gets lots of strong sunshine.
 However, being surrounded by a vast expanse of cold ocean, our temperatures are at the cool end of the winegrowing spectrum.
 This combination makes New Zealand wines distinctly fresh and vibrant.